List of comets by type: Guide To Comet Lists

 After Edmond Halley recognized that several apparitions of a comet every 75.3 years were the same comet, it gave way to a new designation of periodic comets, with the first being named 1P/Halley.
-To date, there are 440 of these periodic comets, with many more on the way to getting an official designation.
+To date, there are 503 of these periodic comets, with many more on the way to getting an official designation.

 Non-periodic comets

-Non-periodic comets are generally comets that have only been seen on one occasion, or comets that have periods of thousands of years, to comets that are truly non-periodic, and will only come around the Solar System.
+Non-periodic comets are comets that have only been seen on one occasion, and/or comets that have periods of thousands of years.
 The following comets are organized by their described types: